 The daughter of Demetrius and Robin, and half-sister of Sebastian.
 Growing up with a carpenter and a scientist for parents, Maru acquired a passion for creating gadgets at a young age.
-When she isn’t in her room, fiddling with tools and machinery, she sometimes does odd jobs at the local clinic.
+When she isn’t in her room fiddling with tools and machinery, she sometimes does odd jobs at the local clinic for Harvey.

 - Adorkable: A nerdy science fanatic who squeals with glee when you ask her to marry you.